-The Arts Club of Chicago is pleased to announce the opening of the exhibition Richard Deacon: Dead Leg on 29 April 2009.
-Deacon has been an internationally recognized figure in British sculpture since the 1980s.
-Deacon’s accomplished use of visual language and his continual curiosity with materials make him one of the most inventive artists working today.
-This exhibition will include the monumental wood sculpture Dead Leg, several small wall pieces, and works on paper.
+The Arts Club of Chicago is pleased to announce the opening of the exhibition Richard Deacon: Dead Leg.
+Richard Deacon has been an internationally recognized figure in British sculpture since the 1980s.
+His accomplished use of visual language and his continual curiosity with materials make him one of the most inventive artists working today.
+This exhibition includes the monumental wood sculpture Dead Leg as well as several small wall pieces and recent works on paper.

 Deacon’s knowledge and interest in materials is always apparent.
 The manipulation of structural elements is the core of his practice.
 Labor intensive, the works demonstrate an assertive physicality, many times utilizing specialized skills such as those of a carpenter, a ceramicist, a boat builder, a metal worker, or a textile craftsman.
 He acknowledges the significance of his collaborator of 24 years, Matthew Perry, with whom he has worked closely in the construction and production engineering of his wood sculptures.
 Together, they have developed technologies for manipulating wood beyond what has been thought possible, for what Deacon has termed his “disallowed combinations.”